InternationalTradeAdministration/developerportal/_posts/v2/2015-02-24-market-research-library.md

 | report_type     | The report type can either be CCG, Best Market Report, or Market Research Report.|
 | title           | Report title  (default sort).                                    |
 | url             | URL for the report.                                              |

-This endpoint and its documentation has been updated to Version 2.
-Please visit the [API v1 Documentation]({{ site.baseurl }}/v1-market-research-library.html) page for the Version 1 documentation.